ibm-cloud-docs/solution-tutorials/application-log-analysis.md

 You can filter logs by tags, sources, apps or levels.

-1. On the top bar, click **All Tags** and select the checkbox **k8s** to see Kubernetes related logs.
+1. On the top bar, click **All Tags** and select the checkbox next to your cluster name to see Kubernetes related logs specific to your cluster.
-1. Click **All Sources** and select the name of the host (worker node) you are interested in checking the logs.
+2. Click **All Sources** and select the name of the host (worker node) you are interested in checking the logs.
 Works well if you have multiple worker nodes in your cluster.
-1. To check container or file logs, click **All Apps** and select the checkbox(s) you are interested in seeing the logs.
+3. To check container or file logs, click **All Apps** and select the checkbox(s) you are interested in seeing the logs.

 ### Create a view